 UVU MASTER OF SCIENCE IN NURSING (MSN) PROGRAM

-This nursing education program is a fully accredited by the National League for Nursing Accrediting Commission until Fall 2016.
+This nursing education program is a fully accredited by the Accreditation Commission for Education in Nursing, INC. (ACEN).

 Acceptance into the MSN program will be based on information from the following: